zhuyiche/llava-phi/README.md

 Our vision encoder is ViT-L/14 336px.
 You should download the weights from [here](https://huggingface.co/openai/clip-vit-large-patch14-336).

 ### Integrate the model
+Please download the 558K subset of the LAION-CC-SBU dataset with BLIP captions from [here](https://huggingface.co/datasets/liuhaotian/LLaVA-Pretrain). <br>

-You should first integrate phi-2 and ViT-L/14 336px into a single model by running the following script:
+Then, you should integrate phi-2 and ViT-L/14 336px into a single model by running the following script:
 ```bash
 bash ./script/llava_phi/get_base_model.sh
 cp ./openai/clip-vit-large-patch14-336/preprocessor_config.json ./base_checkpoints_llava_phi